Blog

 Overview

 The choice between closed-ended and open-ended structures is crucial for hedge funds, carrying major implications for strategy, operations, liquidity, regulations, and investor relations.
-Fund managers must understand these structures’ core differences, tradeoffs, and alignment with their investment approach.
+Fund managers must understand these hedge fund structures’ core differences, tradeoffs, and alignment with their investment approach.

 This article provides a detailed overview of closed versus open-ended funds, summarizing the most critical facets managers must consider before diving deeper into nuances surrounding capital flows, regulations, portfolio construction, case studies, trends, and the outlook for these fund structures.